You Have 5 New Netflix Treats To Binge This Weekend — What Should You Watch ASAP?

 It seems the streaming giant is taking a bit of a breather this week in preparation for the holiday rush.

-On Friday, December 13, Netflix is only releasing a single film: Michael Bay’s blow-'em-up popcorn flick 6 Underground starring Ryan Reynolds and Dave Franco.
-The early portion of the week saw four premieres, including the latest Michelle Wolf comedy special and a very Queer Eye-esque holiday celebration from Brit funnyman Jack Whitehall (yes, Jonathan Van Ness makes many appearances).
+On Friday 13th December, Netflix is only releasing a single film: Michael Bay’s blow-'em-up popcorn flick 6 Underground starring Ryan Reynolds and Dave Franco.
+The early portion of the week saw four premieres, including the latest Michelle Wolf comedy special and a very Queer Eye-esque holiday celebration from Jack Whitehall (Jonathan Van Ness makes many appearances).

 You’re not inundated with the usual Netflix flood this week, but who doesn’t like a guide to their latest streaming options?